 Back on the coastal road, you can head north through the sleepy communities of Waiahole and Waikane – largely agricultural towns that were built on the sustenance foods of old Hawaii: coconut, papaya, and especially the taro.
 Some of the best poi on the island can be found here, and a visit to the Waiahole Poi Factory is definitely worthwhile.
 Along the beaches, you will see many fishponds, some of which were created for the Hawaiian royalty.
 This area was originally the favorite and sacred place of the High Chiefs of Hawaiian Royalty, and the cliffs of the Ko'olau Range hold many ancient burial sites and places that are sacred to the Hawaiian people.

-At Kualoa Point, you can't miss the famed Chinaman's Hat (Mokolii), which is accessible at low tide via Kualoa Regional Park.
+At Kualoa Point, you can't miss the famed Mokolii Island, which is accessible at low tide via Kualoa Regional Park.
 Kualoa Ranch is nestled in the hills just across the highway, and the family-owned ranch has been the backdrop for countless movies and television shows such as ‘Lost’ and ‘Hawaii Five-0’.
-From here, the highway meanders past Kaaawa Beach Park and beautiful Kahana Bay where it adjoins the North Shore region, which boasts the Polynesian Cultural Center at Laie, North Shore Zipline at Kaena Farms and Waimea Valley as well as the famed north shore surfing beaches of Sunset and Ehukai (Pipeline).
+From here, the highway meanders past Kaaawa Beach Park and beautiful Kahana Bay where it adjoins the North Shore region, which boasts the Polynesian Cultural Center at Laie, Waimea Valley, and the famed north shore surfing beaches of Sunset and Ehukai (Pipeline).